rzn0/repostn-t/README.md

     ```
 2.  **Run the Python script:**
     ```bash
-    python bot.py
+    python repostBot.py
     ```
 3. The bot should log into Discord and print readiness messages to the console.
-Check the console for errors if it doesn't start correctly.
+Check the console for errors if it doesn't start correctly (especially database errors on the first run).
+4.  **Remember to perform the mandatory `!setalertchannel` setup step** (see step 7 above) after the bot is running.

 ## Running with PM2 (Optional)

 If you're using PM2 on your server/Raspberry Pi:

-1.  **Make sure you are in the bot's directory:** `cd /path/to/your/repost-bot`
+1.  **Make sure you are in the bot's directory:** `cd /path/to/your/discord-repost-bot`
 2.  **Start the bot:**
     *   **If NOT using a venv:**
         ```bash
-        pm2 start bot.py --name repostBot --interpreter python3
+        pm2 start repostBot.py --name repostBot --interpreter python3
         ```
     *   **If using a venv:** Use the full path to the Python interpreter inside the venv.
         ```bash
-        pm2 start venv/bin/python --name repostBot -- bot.py
+        pm2 start venv/bin/python --name repostBot -- repostBot.py
         # Note the '--' separating pm2 options from the script and its arguments
         ```
 3.  **Monitor Logs:**